 Anders Celsius (born Uppsala, Sweden, 1701; died Uppsala, Sweden, April 25, 1744) was an astronomer.
 However, he is most famous for his Celsius temperature scale.
 In the Celsius (centigrade) Scale, water freezes at 0 degress, and water boils at 100 degrees.
 Children could compare and contrast the Fahrenheit Scale with the Celsius Scale.
 They could also research where these scales are used.
 Children could learn more at: Celsius.

 Kevin Henkes (born Racine, Wisconsin, 1960) is a children’s author and illustrator.
 One of his books is Lilly’s Purple Plastic Purse.
 His Circle Dogs received the 1999 Charlotte Zolotow Award: Highly Commended.
 Henkes received a 2004 Caldecott Honor Award for Owen.
 Kitten’s First Full Moon was awarded the 2005 Caldecott Medal, and Olive’s Ocean received the 2004 Newbery Honor Award.
+He earned a 2014 Newbery Honor Award for The Year of Billy Miller.
 He received a 2016 Caldecott Honor Award for Waiting.
 His amazing website is absolutely loaded with activities: Kevin Henkes.

 Robert R. Livingston (born New York, New York, 1746; died Clermont, New York, February 26, 1813) was a patriot, a member of the Continental Congress, and a diplomat.
 Representing New York, he was one of the Committee of Five, the representatives who drafted the Declaration of Independence.
 A fervent believer in independence, he was recalled to New York and did not sign the Declaration.
 He delivered the presidential oath to George Washington at the inauguration in 1789.
 He was Minister to France from 1801 to 1804 and therefore he negotiated the Louisiana Purchase.